 Bacterial cystitis is one of the commonest urinary tract infections (UTI) in the UK – about 40% of women will experience it at some point in their life and it is responsible for 3 million GP consultations each year in the UK.

 For women who have previously experienced cystitis, recognise the symptoms and know how to control it, is there a need to see a doctor at all?
-Should cystitis antibiotics be made available over-the-counter without a prescription, as Dr Kyle Knox has argued?
+Should cystitis antibiotics be made available over-the-counter without a prescription?
 And are there any circumstances in which you should definitely see a GP?

 How to manage cystitis at home

 Mild cases of cystitis will often get better by themselves within a few days and women who have had cystitis before may not necessarily need to see a GP.
 As a first course of action, try the following.

 Recognise cystitis symptoms quickly

 For those who have experienced it before, cystitis symptoms are easily recognisable:

 - Uncontrollable urgency to urinate